rawify/GPS.js/README.md

 node server
 ```

-After that you can open the browser and go to http://localhost:3000 The result should look like
+After that you can open the browser and go to http://localhost:3000 The result should look like, which in principle is just a visualiziation of the state object `gps.state`

 ![GPS TU Dresden](https://github.com/infusion/GPS.js/blob/master/res/dashboard.png?raw=true)